CPU Cache Lines: The Unit of Memory Transfer

 The Memory Hierarchy Gap

-- Amortizing Memory Access Cost: Fetching 64 bytes takes barely more time than fetching 8 bytes
+- Amortizing Memory Access Cost: Fetching 64 bytes takes barely more time than 8 bytes

 - Exploiting Spatial Locality: Programs often access nearby data